 Irritated skin can be caused by a variety of factors.
 These include immune system disorders, medications and infections.
-When an allergen is responsible for triggering an immune system response, then it is an allergic skin condition.
+When an allergen is responsible for triggering an immune system response in the skin, then it is an allergic skin condition.

 Atopic Dermatitis (Eczema)

 Eczema is the most common skin condition, especially in children.
-It affects one in five infants but only around one in fifty adults.
-It is now thought to be due to “leakiness” of the skin barrier, which causes it to dry out and become prone to irritation and inflammation by many environmental factors.
-Also, some people with eczema have a food sensitivity which can make eczema symptoms worse.
-In about half of patients with severe atopic dermatitis, the disease is due to inheritance of a faulty gene in their skin called filaggrin.
-Unlike with urticaria (hives), the itch of eczema is not only caused by histamine so anti-histamines may not control the symptoms.
+It affects one in five infants but only 10% of adults.
+One explanation for eczema is thought to be due to “leakiness” of the skin barrier, which causes it to dry out and become prone to irritation and inflammation by many environmental factors.
+Also, some young children with eczema can flare with a particular food.
+In about half of patients with severe atopic dermatitis, the disease is due to inheritance of a faulty gene in their skin called filaggrin, although this is affected by your race and ethnicity.
+Unlike with urticaria (hives), histamine is not the only cause of the itch of eczema so anti-histamines may not control the symptoms.
 Eczema is often linked with asthma, allergic rhinitis (hay fever) or food allergy.
 This order of progression is called the atopic march.

 Allergic Contact Dermatitis